-This register contains an unlock code to allow saving in non-volatile memory of the various calibration constants used for current generation, current measurement, voltage measurement and temperature measurement.
+These registers contain unlock codes to allow saving in non-volatile memory of the various calibration constants used for current generation, current measurement and voltage measurement.

-14.2.49.
-Register BOARD_COMMAND
+14.2.57.
+Register BOARD\COMMAND

 This register is used to execute special actions.
 Allowed values are listed below.
 Avoid operation with non-listed values.